aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/compare-documents/_index.md

 ---
 title: Compare Documents
 type: docs
-description: "Aspose.Words for .NET allows you to compare two documents in any supported formats and shows content changes.
+description: "Aspose.Words for Java allows you to compare two documents in any supported formats and shows content changes.
 You can apply advanced options when comparing."
 weight: 50
 url: /java/compare-documents/
 aliases: [/java/how-to-compare-two-word-documents/]